Stork-Oracle/stork-external/apps/publisher_agent/README.md

 | STORK_ORACLE_ID | Oracle ID | string |
 | STORK_PULL_BASED_AUTH | Pull-based websocket auth token | string |

+You will need to send your Public keys to Stork before running your publisher agent so that we can whitelist them.

+> [!CAUTION]
-**You'll need to send your Public keys to Stork before running your publisher agent so that we can whitelist them.
-NEVER SHARE YOUR PRIVATE KEYS WITH ANYONE, INCLUDING ANYONE CLAIMING TO BE A MEMBER OF STORK.
-WE WILL NEVER ASK YOU FOR IT.**
+> NEVER SHARE YOUR PRIVATE KEYS WITH ANYONE, INCLUDING ANYONE CLAIMING TO BE A MEMBER OF STORK.
+WE WILL NEVER ASK YOU FOR IT.

 You can run the docker container like this using keys.json:
 ```bash